wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 **What should I do first?**

-Check to see that you have JDK 7 on your computer.
-JDK 8 is not yet supported by Android.
+Check to see that you have JDK 7 or JDK 8 on your computer.

 * Windows:  visit [https://www.java.com/verify/](https://www.java.com/verify/) to check to see if the JDK is already installed on your machine.
 Remember this is the JDK, not the JRE.